jatupan1989/boomjum1989/Whitelist-all-by-default-for-a-site-you-trust.md

 ![Step 1](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-003-a.png)

-Now click the site-scope button in order to create permissions specific to this web site (that would be the top-left button):
+Now click the scope button and select the site-level scope in order to create permissions specific to this web site (that would be the top-left button):

 ![Step 2](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-003-b.png)